-3 Risk and Compliance Analysis
+4. Risk and Compliance Analysis

-- 3.1 The following risks are identified on the GCRB risk register: - Risk 004: Opportunities to deliver regional strategy are missed/not resourced appropriately - Risk 006: Ineffective regional curriculum planning impacts regional, economic and social needs - Risk 007: Fewer learners achieve positive outcomes - Risk 009: Failure to achieve core targets lessens our ability to meet regional needs - 3.2 Close collaboration with SFC and the Glasgow colleges is on-going as we seek to continue to emerge from the impact of Covid-19 and ensure effective planning and resource management.
+- 4.1 The following risks are identified on the GCRB risk register: - Risk 004: Opportunities to deliver regional strategy are missed/not resourced appropriately - Risk 006: Ineffective regional curriculum planning impacts regional, economic and social needs - Risk 007: Fewer learners achieve positive outcomes - Risk 009: Failure to achieve core targets lessens our ability to meet regional needs

-4 Financial and Resource Analysis
+5. Financial and Resource Analysis

-4.1 The Glasgow Outcome Agreement ensures an agreement is in place between SFC, the Glasgow college region and Glasgow colleges during the next academic year which captures, at a high level, contributions, impact and outcomes and provides assurance on use of allocated funding in AY 2022-23.
+5.1 The Glasgow Outcome Agreement ensures an agreement is in place between SFC, the Glasgow college region and Glasgow colleges during the academic year which captures, at a high level, contributions, impact and outcomes and provides assurance on use of allocated funding in AY 2022-23.

-5 Equalities Implications
+6. Equalities Implications

-5.1 The Glasgow Outcome Agreement includes specific details on equalities, including consideration of impact on learner outcomes, and a broader equalities impact assessment.
+6.1 The Glasgow Outcome Agreement includes specific details on equalities, including consideration of impact on learner outcomes, and a broader equalities impact assessment.

-6 Learner Implications
+7. Learner Implications

-6.1 The Glasgow Outcome Agreement includes wide-ranging coverage of the strategic regional and national priorities for learners during 2022-23.
+7.1 The Glasgow Outcome Agreement includes wide-ranging coverage of the strategic regional and national priorities for learners during 2022-23.